 Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
-Online sexual harassment may happen on its own or as part of a wider pattern of sexual harassment and/or sexual violence.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded, or humiliated and/or create a hostile, offensive or sexualised environment.
+Online sexual harassment may happen on its own or as part of a wider pattern of sexual harassment and/or sexual violence/harm.

-Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
-Downsell Primary school therefore recognises the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies; and through the curriculum.
+Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence/harm.
+Downsell therefore recognises the importance of identifying and challenging sexual violence/harm and sexual harassment in its wider approach to safeguarding and promoting the welfare of children; through policies; and through the curriculum.
 All staff recognise the importance of:

-- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras, lifting skirts and up skirting. - Dismissing or tolerating such behaviours risks normalising them.
+- making clear that sexual violence/harm and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing sexual violence/harm or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts, and genitalia, flicking bras, lifting skirts and up skirting. - Dismissing or tolerating such behaviours risks normalising them.

-The school/college will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2020.
-Schools may also find it useful to refer to the Farrer peer on peer abuse toolkit.
-All responses to reports of sexual violence will be subject to an immediate risk and needs assessment undertaken by the DSL (or a deputy), using their professional judgement and supported by other agencies, such as children's social care and the Police.
+The school will respond to reports in accordance with Part 5 of Keeping Children Safe in Education 2022.
+All responses to reports of sexual violence/harm will be subject to an immediate risk and needs assessment undertaken by the DSL (or a deputy), using their professional judgement, and supported by other agencies, such as children's social care and the Police.
+At Downsell we use the AIM toolkit, including risk and need assessment.
 The need for a risk and needs assessment in relation to reports of sexual harassment will be considered on a case-by-case basis.